Brisbane Broncos: Kevin Walters era (2021–2024)

 During the 2022 season, rumours had persisted that Warriors fullback Reece Walsh was seeking a return to Australia after the New Zealand Warriors had announced that they would be returning to New Zealand.
 However, both the Warriors and Walsh denied the rumours and insisted that he was committed to the move.
 In July, however, reports began emerging that Walsh was granted a release from the Warriors and that he was looking to return to a Queensland team.
-On July 7, the Broncos confirmed the signing of Walsh for 2023 and beyond.
-To accommodate Walsh in the salary cap, Martin was given permission to negotiate with other clubs and signed with the New Zealand Warriors from 2023 onwards.
+On 7 July, the Broncos confirmed the signing of Walsh for 2023 and beyond.
+To accommodate Walsh in the salary cap, utility back Te Maire Martin was given permission to negotiate with other clubs and signed with the New Zealand Warriors from 2023 onwards.